DaveFerBear/machine_learning/README.md

 ### Number Classification
 Image classification of MNIST dataset (handwritten numbers).
 The processed dataset can be found [here](http://cis.jhu.edu/~sachin/digit/digit.html).
 This classic ML problem is part of a tensorflow tutorial, however I deviated from it significantly.

+### Air Hockey AI
+Teaching a computer to play air hockey.